 available from Mercedes Benz.
 Some parts may be expensive but they are in

 stock.
 Another plus is that Mercedes has a Classic Car Center with a US

-toll free number that answers questions about the older cars and can supply a copy of the original Data Card for every car made showing the original engine and transmission serial numbers, original colors, options found on each specific car, and a lot more more information.
+toll free number that answers questions about the older cars and can supply a copy of the original Data Card for every car made showing the original engine and transmission serial numbers, original colors, options that the car came with, and a lot more more information.
 The US